 This Department is one of the most distinguished and respected centres for the study of religion and theology in the UK.
-It is also regarded as exceptionally friendly and welcoming by its 200 students.
+Ranked among the top ten of UK departments in the latest Research Excellence Framework (REF) it is also regarded as exceptionally friendly and welcoming by its 200 students.

 Detail of a pillar in a Jain temple, Jaisalmer, Rajasthan, India

 We offer a wide range of undergraduate and postgraduate courses in more than seven different religious traditions, from Hinduism, Jainism and Buddhism to Islam and Christianity.